Jegmi/Jegmi/_posts/2024-01-24-breaking-a-large-standup-into-small-groups.md

 Now, we consider a modification of the Round-Rubin Tournament.
 Instead of 1on1 matches, we consider three-player matches.
 The goal is to organise the matches such that players face each other exactly once and have zero wait times.
 If on the first day of the tournament we schedule a match between the first three players $(1,2,3)$, the remaining tournament days should include the match $(1,4,5)$ but not the match $(1,2,4)$.

 Under these constraints, many group sizes $n$ do not have a solution.
 Consider $n=4$.
 If we schedule $(1,2,3)$ on day one, we already have a wait day for player 4.
-Even if we did not care about wait times, we still run into the issue that all players need to be matched with player $4$ in a three-player game during the rest of the tournament.
-Yet, we already ran out of permisslbe options $x$ to complete the match up (1,4, x) because the first three players were already matched on day one.
+Even if we did not care about wait times, we still run into the issue that all players need to be matched with player $4$ during the course of the tournament.
+But we ran out of permisslbe options $x$ to complete the match up (1,4, x) because player 1 has been matched with 2 and 3 on day one already.
 This is why we need additional assumption about the group size $n$.
-(Remember that the Round-Rubin Tournament required the assumption of an even number of players too)
+(Remember that the Round-Rubin Tournament required the assumption of an even number of players too.)

 So far, I have only found solutions for the first three powers of three: $n=3$, $n=9$ and $n=27$.
 Since $n=3$ is trivial, let us focus on the later two.